 Tarik Gause, Associate General Counsel, VEON Ltd.

-Michael Winkler, Head of Legal/Corporate & COO, Daimler AG
+Michael Winkler, Associate General Counsel – Head of Integrity & Legal/Legal Supply and Sales, Daimler AG

 Dorota Koseła, EMEA Counsel, Jumio Corporation